BigMac6691/SpaceEmpire/README.md

 hit probability = Ps / (Ps + Pj) at the range the weapon was fired.
       For missiles that would be when they detonate (and trigger lasers)

+Need to settle on units and scale for all numbers to be somewhat consistent.